Table of Contents

 User Level | Beginner/ Entry-level |

-Nikon D3400 is also an affordable DSLR camera for beginners who are interested in astrophotography or simple night view photography.
+Nikon D3400 is the best camera for beginners who are interested in astrophotography or simple night-view photography.
 However, it needs to be coupled with an appropriate lens for getting some outstanding results.
-It has a resolution of 24.2 MP and EXPEED 4 Image, whereas the auto ISO Range is 100-25600.
+It has a resolution of 24.2 MP and EXPEED 4 Images, whereas the auto ISO Range is 100-25600.

-Moreover, the autofocus system of the camera is also user-friendly.
-And comes with a snap bridge connectivity.
-The budget camera is the right choice for dim light photos.
+Available at an affordable price, and comes with a snap bridge connectivity.
+The autofocus system of the camera is also user-friendly.
+This best budget camera is the right choice for dim light photos.
 And the best part is that its battery can also run for hours.
+You can enjoy night sky photography with this cheap astrophotography camera.

-What to look for In a camera for astrophotography?
+Buyers Guide: Things to look for In a camera for Astrophotography

 Do it with a dedicated astrophotography camera or a consumer digital camera, astrophotography is going to test your photography skills.
 And that is why it is one of the most rewarding genres of photography.
-And there are certain areas that you need to understand and implement rightly to get excellent results from your equipment.
+There are certain areas that you need to understand and implement correctly to get excellent results from your equipment.
 Let us explain them to you.

 Sensor